Denied Entry to Canada

 5 years after the completion of your sentence

-You committed an offence that if committed in Canada, would be an indictable offence punishable by a maximum term of imprisonment of less than 10 years
+You committed an offence that if committed in Canada, would be an indictable offence punishable by a maximum term of imprisonment of less

 10 years after you committed the offence